DamienToomey/memory/README.md

 - Open Documentation: https://damientoomey.github.io/memory/docs
 - Open Coverage Report: https://damientoomey.github.io/memory/coverage/lcov-report

-### X. Troubleshooting
+#### Troubleshooting

-- I get a 404 error when going on at least one of the following links above.
+- I get a 404 error when going on at least one of the links above.

 Try adding `/index.html` at the end of the link.
 If you can now access the webpage, enter the following commands to trigger a GitHub Pages rebuild.